micahflee/securedrop/docs/development/virtual_environments.rst

 Virtual Environments
 ====================

-There are three predefined virtual environments in the Vagrantfile:
+There are three virtual environments:

 1. Development
 2. Staging
 3. Production

+The Development environment uses Docker, and the Staging and Production environments use Vagrant.
+(This means you can develop SecureDrop on a computer where you can't easily run Vagrant, like inside a Qubes AppVM.
+You still need Vagrant and VirtualBox to deploy Staging and Production.)

 This document explains the purpose of, and how to get started working with, each one.